Roskva-git/MtS/README.md

 - Benjamini–Hochberg false discovery rate correction for sleep-related fixed effects

 ## Repository structure
 The repository contains analysis scripts for behavioural data, sleep data, and EEG/theta extraction.
 File paths have been anonymized, and scripts may require local adaptation before they can be run.
+The "Structure"-folder contains a playground for SQL and ER databases, and "Notes" contains earlier ideas as well as the LaTex code for the thesis and bibtex-file for references.

 **Milestones**